 Most Dependable Cars

-Data analytics firm J.D.
+Research firm J.D.
 Power has been producing an annual U.S. Vehicle Dependability Study for more than 30 years — a study that automakers take seriously and consumers recognize and value.
-The 2021 study examines problems experienced in the last 12 months by original owners of 2018 model-year vehicles, with overall dependability determined by the number of problems experienced per 100 vehicles — also known as PP100.
+The 2022 study to determine the most dependable cars examines problems experienced in the last 12 months by original owners of 2019 model-year vehicles, with overall dependability determined by the number of problems experienced per 100 vehicles — also known as PP100.
 A lower score indicates higher dependability.
-This year J.D.
-Power reports that overall dependability is at an all-time high, with ratings improving 10 percent compared to 2020.

 Most Dependable Vehicle Overall — Porsche 911